JonathanMCarter/GoogleSheetsTwineHarlowe/README.md

 ## Google Sheet Script
-For the google sheet side of things you will need a shett setup and you'll need to add the script in the google folder of this repo into a appscript for use.
+For the google sheet side of things you will need a sheet setup and you'll need to add the script in the google folder of this repo into an appscript for use.
 For reference of App Script setup & Deployment, see this: https://developers.google.com/apps-script/concepts/deployments.

-The script is set for the solution I built it for, adding data and getting a randopm result.
+The script is set for the solution I built it for, adding data and getting a random result.
 You don't need to change anything here other than the sheet name value near the top of the script, or you can just name the tab DATA to avoid issues.
 Make sure you deploy the script so it can be used in the twine scripts such as the one above.

 > var SHEET_NAME = "DATA";